The Myth of the Andalusian Paradise

-The Myth of the Andalusian Paradise is a non-fiction book written by Dario Fernández-Morera and published by ICI Books in 2016.
+The Myth of the Andalusian Paradise is a non-fiction book written by Dario Fernández-Morera and published by ISI Books in 2016.
 In it, the author argues against La Convivencia, the hypothesis that the Spanish Islamic realms (Al-Andalus) were religiously tolerant.

 Background and contents

 Fernández-Morera is a Cuban-born associate professor at Northwestern University in the United States, specialising in the literature of Miguel Cervantes.
 ICI Books is the publishing arm of the Intercollegiate Studies Institute, an American conservative think tank.

 The author believes that left-wing academics, journalists and politicians misrepresent the tolerance in Al-Andalus to promote their own agendas in modern times.
 He argues that the Umayyad conquest of Hispania destroyed Visigothic Spain when it was flourishing culturally.
 He mentions the important role of slavery in the economy of Al-Andalus, as well as the jizya tax taken from Christians and Jews as part of their dhimmi minority status that was higher than the equivalent zakat tax for Muslims.
 He details the persecution of religious minorities under the later Almohad and Almoravid dynasties (Almohad doctrine), such as the Almohad emir Abu Yusuf who is said to have boasted that he had destroyed every church and synagogue in his realm.